immersive-web/webxr-ar-module/explainer.md

   });
 ```

 In some cases the developer may want to ensure that their application is rendering at the 'native' size for the device.
 To do this the developer can query the scale factor that should be passed during layer creation with the `XRWebGLLayer.getNativeFramebufferScaleFactor()` function.
+(Note that in some cases the native scale may actually be less than the recommended scale of `1.0` if the system is configured to render "superscaled" by default.)

 ```js
 function setupNativeScaleWebGLLayer() {